dan-the-dev/kata-elevator/readme.md

 - and there is a call from floor 1 to go to floor 3

 Then the doors should open at floor 3, floor 2, the ground floor, the basement, floor 1 and floor 3, in this order.

+Things to test:
+- [ ] the building has 5 floors, from -1 to 3
+- [ ] the elevator can be called from any plan
+- [ ] the elevator queue the requests and execute them based on the direction he is going
+- [ ] we should calculate the time of a travel from a given floor

 ### Non functional requiremenets